dsmrreader/dsmr-reader/README.md

 Installation instructions are based on the Raspbian distro for RaspberryPi, but it should generally work on every Debian based system, as long as the dependencies & requirements are met.

 ## Usage ##
 There are plenty of 'scripts' available online for performing DSMR readings.
 This project however is a full stack solution.
-This allows a decent implentation of most features, but requires a certain 'skill' as you will need to install several dependencies.
+This allows a decent implementation of most features, but requires a certain 'skill' as you will need to install several dependencies.

-I advise you to only use this tool when you have basic Linux knowledge or interest in the components used.
+I advise to only use this tool when you have basic Linux knowledge or have any interest in the components used.
+I might create an installer script later, but I'll focus on the build of features first.

 ## Dependencies & requirements ##
 * RaspberryPi 2 *(minimal v1 B required but v2 is recommended)*.
 * Raspbian *(or Debian based distro)*.
-* Python 3.4+.
+* Python 3.4 *(Included in the latest Raspbian named "Jessie")*.
-* Smart Meter with support for at least DSMR 4.0 *(i.e. Landis + Gyr E350 DSMR4)*.
+* Smart Meter with support for at least DSMR 4.0 *(tested with Landis + Gyr E350 DSMR4)*.
-* Minimal of 100 MB disk space on RaspberryPi *(for application & virtualenv)*.
+* Minimal 100 MB of disk space on RaspberryPi *(for application installation & virtualenv)*.
 More disk space is required for storing all reader data captured *(optional)*.
+I generally advise to use a 8+ GB SD card.
-* Smart meter P1 data cable *(can be purchased online and they cost about 20 Euro's each)*.
+* Smart meter P1 data cable *(can be purchased online and they cost around 20 Euro's each)*.
 * Basic Linux knowledge for deployment, debugging and troubleshooting.

 ## Installation guide #
-The installation will take about an hour, but it also depends on your Linux skills and whether you need to understand every bit of information described in the guide.
+The installation guide may take about half an hour, but it greatly depends on your Linux skills and whether you need to understand every step described in this guide.

 You should already have an OS running on your RaspberryPi.
-Here is a brief hint for getting things started.
+If not, below is a brief hint for getting things started.
 Skip the OS chapter below if you already have your RaspberryPi up and running.
+Just continue directly to the "Application Installation" chapter.

-### Operating System Installation (optional) ###
+### (Optional) Operating System Installation ###
 #### Raspbian ####
 Either use the headless version of Raspbian, [netinstall](https://github.com/debian-pi/raspbian-ua-netinst), or the [full Raspbian image](https://www.raspbian.org/RaspbianImages), with graphics stack.
 You don't need the latter when you intend to only use your decive for DSMR readings.